 Mining projects in Australia are still big business, even on the far side of the resources boom.
 With billions of dollars invested, and the potential to deliver jobs and other economic benefits, there can be a lot at stake in the approvals process.
 As we’ve seen recently with the Adani mine in Queensland, this is especially true if there is also controversy over the environmental impact of a project.

 Unfortunately, like any industry where the stakes are so high, the approval process for mining projects is complex and can be vulnerable to abuse and corruption.

-We take a look at the some of the potential risks outlined by Transparency International Australia (TIA) in its October 2017 report Corruption Risks: Mining Approvals.
+We take a look at the some of the potential risks outlined by Transparency International Australia in its 2017 report Corruption Risks: Mining Approvals in Australia.

 The report identifies several key areas of potential risk in the mining sectors in Western Australian and Queensland, mainly split between the process of obtaining mining approvals, and negotiating Native Title mining agreements.

 - External influences in the form of ministerial approvals clouding the process for granting exploration licenses and mining leases in Western Australia.
 It was acknowledged that the approvals system in both Western Australia and Queensland generally has a high level of accountability and openness, meaning that weaknesses could involve approvals by corrupt ministers for personal or professional gain or bargaining.
 However, given the general Australian political system, which is largely transparent, this was identified as a low-level risk.

 - A much greater risk was identified in the application process for mining leases, as it was noted that there was insufficient due diligence and background research into the applicants seeking mining approvals.
 A particular concern addressed in the report was a failure for sufficient investigation to take place as to who or what entity ultimately benefited from ownership of the licence, and what impact that could have on environmental, political or corporate spheres.